 Real estate has always been a major investment vehicle for the affluent.
 However, in a volatile environment, such as the recent financial crisis and the subsequent global economic downturn, the high-end market tends to "wait and see," or they simply choose to place their money in other investment instruments.
-As of December 31, 2019, Ayala Land Premier's revenues decreased by 13% to ₱24.45 billion from ₱28.00 billion in 2018 as contributions from new projects and higher completion progress of Park Central South Tower in Makati City, One Vertis Plaza in Vertis North, Quezon City and West Gallery Place in Bonifacio Global City ("BGC") were offset by lower incremental percentage of completion ("POC") from East Gallery Place and The Suites in BGC and Garden Towers in Makati City as they near completion.
+As of June 30, 2020, Ayala Land Premier's revenues decreased by 76% to ₱2.80 billion from ₱11.5 billion in the same period in 2019 due to lower incremental progress of completion ("POC") of West Gallery Place, Park Central South Tower and Garden Towers 2, and lower bookings in Alcoves.